Wednesday 1 January 1940

 American Homefront: A major snowstorm begins in the Midwest.
 It will lead to immense snowfall in Minnesota, Iowa, and nearby states.

 The American Society of Composers, Authors, and Publishers (ASCAP) engages in a sort of strike.
 It removes all of its music from the airwaves over a licensing dispute.
 This will last for most of 1941.

 The Stanford Indians defeat the Nebraska Cornhuskers 21-13 in the 27th Rose Bowl, while the Boston College Eagles beat the Tennessee Volunteers 19-13 in the 1941 Sugar Bowl and the Mississippi State Maroons defeat the Georgetown Hoyas 14-7 in the Orange Bowl.
 Many consider this to be the Boston College Eagles' best team in its history.

 In Chicago's Chicago Stadium, Detroit Red Wings player Jimmy Orlando punches out a fan, knocking him out.
 Orlando then escapes into the night before a wild melee results, with berserk fans storming the ice seeking revenge.

-Incidentally, a lot of sources claim that Jimmy Stewart was sworn in to the US Air Corps on this date.
+Incidentally, a lot of sources claim that Jimmy Stewart was sworn in as a member of the US Air Corps on this date.
 I'm unable to find any confirmation of this whatsoever.
-Stewart was initially drafted in October 1940, but failed the physical for weight reasons.
+Stewart was initially drafted in October 1940 but failed the physical for weight reasons.
 He did get in during March 1941 after strenuous effort.
 How 1 January 1941 became his supposed date of entry is a bit of a mystery, but I put it here because perhaps I overlooked something.

 |The war news fights for attention with the football games, The Baltimore News-Post, 1 January 1941.|